eckon/money-tracker-backend/README.md

   - no envs need to be setup
     - *BUT* it will overwrite the local `.env` if it already exists
 - swagger can be found under `<API>/swagger-ui`
+- seeding script can be found in `./seeding/SOMEINTE`

 ## dev